dovecot/documentation/source/configuration_manual/quota_plugin.rst

   quota limit (but not unlimited).

-To make sure users don't start keeping messages permanently in Trash you can use a nightly `cronjob <https://wiki.dovecot.org/Plugins/Expire>`_ to expunge old messages from Trash mailbox.
+To make sure users don't start keeping messages permanently in Trash you can use `autoexpunge <namespaces_autoexpunge>` to expunge old messages from Trash mailbox.

 Debugging Quota
 ================